Position Openings

 Contact

 The Ombuds Office does not have regular office hours.
-To arrange an appointment, please contact us by phone or email.
+To arrange an appointment, please contact us by phone or email, leaving a message with your last name clearly spelled out and a phone number or email address.